TABLE OF CONTENTS

 Advice to Part-time staff in regards to contracts

-- Encourage job sharing, so that two part-timers may be timetabled as one full person, and lessen the impact on the class spread of lessons, particularly senior.
+- Encourage job sharing, so that two part-timers may be timetabled as one full person, and lessen the impact on the class spread of lessons, particularly seniors.

 - Utilise the 'Part-timer spreads' weight in Grid > Master grid (F11) construction, and the PT staffing tools during timetable construction.